Hyraze/ai-collective-tools/README.md

 - [Kaiber](https://kaiber.ai/) - Tell stories like never before with our advanced AI generation engine #freemium
 - [Midjourney AI](https://www.midjourneyai.ai/) - Just enter your prompt and click the generate button.No code required to generate your image!
+- [Novita.ai](https://novita.ai/) - Novita is your go-to solution for fast and affordable AI image generation. #paid

 **[⬆️ Back to Top](#table-of-contents)**